shakahl/go-schemaless/README.md

 I do not work for Uber Technologies.
 Everything has been sourced from their articles and video on the subject matter (which I am extremely gracious for):

-"Taking Storage for a Ride With Uber" -- https://www.youtube.com/watch?v=Dg76cNaeB4s
+"Taking Storage for a Ride With Uber", https://www.youtube.com/watch?v=Dg76cNaeB4s

 "Designing Schemaless, Uber Engineering’s Scalable Datastore Using MySQL"